 ANNUAL FLOWERING PLANTS: True annuals that were planted earlier in the year might need to be replaced at this time, unless they are heat tolerant.
 Hanging baskets of annuals may also be past their prime and may need to be replanted.

-Some heat-tolerant annuals, which generally remain under 2 feet tall include: Blue Daze, Celosia, Coleus, Dusty Miller, Lantana, Marigold, Mexican Heather, Periwinkle, Portulaca/ Purslane, and certain varieties of Salvia.
+If you are doing some replanting, here some suggestions for heat-tolerant annuals: for shorter varieties (under 2 feet tall), consider Blue Daze, Celosia, Coleus, Dusty Miller, Lantana, Marigold, Mexican Heather, Periwinkle, Portulaca/Purslane, and certain varieties of Salvia.

 When the plants become too leggy and tired, trim them back.
 Fertilize after pruning to encourage regrowth.